clagraff/recipes/meals/country_fried_chicken.md

 * 4 Eggs
 * 2 cups of flour
 * Use *one* of the following seasoning mixes:
-  * 1 tbsp each of: kosher salt, black pepper, onion powder, garlic powder, chili powder, turmeric
+  * 1 tbsp each of: kosher salt, black pepper, onion powder, garlic powder, chili powder, turmeric (tastes like chicken tenders)
-  * 1 tbsp each of: kosher salt, black pepper, rosemary, thyme
+  * 1 tbsp each of: kosher salt, black pepper, rosemary, thyme (more herbal taste)

 ### Cooking Instructions